Varshakalva/Varshakalva/README.md

 - 🔭 I’m currently looking for opportunities.
 - 🌱 I’m currently proficient with JAVA, MD, HTML, SQL, Tableau, Mercury Tools, Python.
-- 👯 I’m looking to collaborate on Computer related services mainly on Data engineering and linked info to gain knowledge.
+- 👯 I’m looking to collaborate for Data Analyst roles to test and obtain knowledge.
 - 💬 Feel free to reach me.
 - 📫 Contact me through my MailId: kalvakuntla.varsha@gmail.com
 - I'm a quick learner interested in learning new things.
 Eager and curious in exploring data and technologies with tools to handle it.